psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 "Kill the at once!
 Throw them downstairs!
 Kill them!"

 Then there were twenty or thirty pistol-shots fired, and a tremendous headlong rush was made at the stairs, driving the Bow Street men backwards; the conspirators leaping down into the manger through the holes in the floor, or by the window, others firing at the officers on the stairs, or up through the manger, all making for the archway in Jolm Street.
 Tidd was caiiglit in the doorway, thrown on a dungheap by h nth veil, and disarmed.
 Davidson was pursued and taken in John Street.
-Wr*iglit, a patrol, was knocked down and stabbed by lugs, who was caught by a watchman in Edgware Road, after having tired at Brooks, one of the officers, wlio had attacked him with his cutlass.
+Wr*iglit, a patrol, was knocked down and stabbed by lugs, who was caught by a watchman in Edgware Road, after having tired at Brooks, one of the officers, who had attacked him with his cutlass.

 In the mean time the jhequet of Foot Guards, hearing pistol-shots in the stable, had dashed up at the double, being mot by a police officer, who shouted to them —